gnois/luaty/README.md

 *[Lua] with less [ty]ping*

-Luaty is a practical but opinionated Lua dialect with [offside syntax](https://en.wikipedia.org/wiki/Off-side_rule).
-It compiles to Lua and is written in Lua based on the excellent [LuaJIT Language Toolkit](https://github.com/franko/luajit-lang-toolkit).
+Luaty is a practical but opinionated Lua dialect with [offside syntax](https://en.wikipedia.org/wiki/Off-side_rule), based on the excellent [LuaJIT Language Toolkit](https://github.com/franko/luajit-lang-toolkit).

 Its primary raison d'etre is allow faster Lua coding with arguably cleaner syntax.

 Characteristics:
 ---
-- Removed or shortened keywords to reduce keystrokes
+- Removed or shortened keywords
-  * No more `then`, `end`, `do`
+  * No `then`, `end`, `do`
   * `local` becomes `var`, `repeat` becomes `do`, `elseif` becomes `else if`, `self` can be `@`

 ```